justdigital/hulq/README.md

 Now it is your turn: You can edit the xslt files (**workspace/your_template.xslt** and **workspace/partials/*.xslt**)

 ## HulQ Commands ##
-The core HulQ commands are:

   1. begin
   2. smash
   3. prepare
   4. recover
   5. deploy
   6. watch
   7. lookup
   8. destroy
   9. help

-You can see their description by using ./hulq help
+You can see their description by using **hulq help**

 ## The Gulpfile ##